10 Free Things to Do in Aruba Beyond the Beach

 Looking for free things to do in Aruba?
-It doesn’t have to be expensive to vacation on this sunny island in the Dutch Caribbean.
-Some of the best activities in Aruba also happen to be free.
+Although Aruba is famous for beautiful white sand beaches and luxury resorts, it doesn’t have to be expensive to vacation on this sunny island in the Dutch Caribbean.
+Some of the best activities in Aruba happen to be totally free!

 While there are countless fun pastimes on Aruba’s beautiful beaches — all open to the public free of charge – there are many other things to do beyond the beach that you can enjoy absolutely free.

 Read on for some unique ideas for the top 10 best things to see and do in Aruba on a budget.
 Plus, we’ve added some bonus insider tips on where to eat as well!